Guest researcher: Steve Omohundro

 SO: I’ve always been interested in the structure of ideas.
 That’s sort of my real passion.
-When I was in high school, I really thought electronic music was really interesting and so I started a company to build electronic music synthesizers and thought that was what I would do.
-When I actually ended up in college, I found that I already knew a lot about the technology and I didn’t feel like I would learn a lot, whereas physics and mathematics was really challenging.
-The questions I was really interested in as a young man were basically philosophy questions.
+And when I was in high school, I really thought electronic music was really interesting and so I started a company to build electronic music synthesizers and thought that’s what I would do.
+But when I actually ended up in college, I found that I already knew a lot about the technology and I didn’t feel like I would learn a lot, whereas physics and mathematics was really challenging.
+The questions I was really interested in as a young young man were basically philosophy questions.
 What is the nature of ideas?
 What is the nature of meaning?
-Where does ethics arise from?
+You know, where does ethics arise from?

-I had a fantasy back then of if we could only combine the questions of philosophy with the techniques of mathematics, we would have a very powerful tool for improving the world basically.
-I think that was my motivation.
-There wasn’t really a discipline at the time that did that and really AI, that’s in some sense what it is.
+So I had a fantasy back then of ‘Oh, if we could only combine the questions of philosophy with the techniques of mathematics, you know we would have a very powerful tool for improving the world’ basically.
+And so I think that was sort of my motivation.
+And there wasn’t really a discipline at the time that did that and really AI, that’s in some sense what it is.
 It’s bringing to bear powerful mathematical tools to address fundamental questions of humanity.

-SO: Around 2000, I began to realise that some of the systems I was analysing, studying and building had the potential to have a big impact on society.
+SO: Around 2000, I began to realize that some of the systems I was analyzing, studying and building had the potential to have a big impact on society.
 In particular, we were building what I call self-improving intelligence where systems that understand their own structure and intentionally redesign themselves to perform better.
-The question was what do they turn into after multiple iterations of this self-improvement?
-So that led me on a journey of trying to understand the human impact of these advance systems and how could we make sure that they have a beneficial, positive impact.
+And the question was what do they turn into after multiple iterations of this self-improvement?
+So that led me on a journey of trying to understand the human impact of these advance systems and how could we make sure that they were, they have a beneficial, positive impact.

 [How Researchers Changed the World podcast introductory music]

-KR: The area which Steve was referring to, was of course Artificial Intelligence.
-Not the study of AI or even theorising – but building intelligent systems.
-This was back when many people didn’t have a computer in their homes.
+KR: The area which Steve was referring to, was of course artificial intelligence.
+Not the study of AI or even theorizing – but building intelligent systems.
+This was back when many people didn’t even have a computer in their homes.

 SO: When I finished the academia, a friend of mine was starting an artificial intelligence company called Thinking Machines and he recruited me.
 I went there and it was a very stimulating, amazing environment with advisors like Richard Feynman, so I spent a summer with him.

-SO: One of the things I realised is that for almost any simple goal, there are a number of sub-goals that appear regardless of what the main goal is.
-I called these the basic drives because they are kind of like the drives that animals have.
-One is that if the machine is turned off, for any simple goal like play good chess, if the machine is turned off it’s not playing good chess so that goes against its goal.
-It will create a sub-goal of keep yourself from being turned off.
-That might be surprising to the designer.
+SO: One of the things I realized was that for almost any simple goal there are a number of sub-goals which appear sort of regardless of what the main goal is.
+And I called these the basic drives because they are kind of like the drives that animals have.
+One is that if the machine is turned off, for any simple kind of goal like play good chess, if the machine is turned off it’s not playing good chess so that goes against its goal and so it will create a sub-goal of ‘keep yourself from being turned off’.
+And that might be surprising to the designer.

-In the Human sphere, we have a balance between social good and individual good.
-We have a whole bunch of moral systems, legal systems, religious systems which have arisen to help balance the interest and the needs of the individual or the interests and the needs of the society.
-I believe that we need to extend those systems to manage these new AI’s that are coming in.
-They have somewhat different requirements and goals and so we’re going to have to account for the nature of these new kinds of creatures, these new intelligences that are coming into our society.
-There are a bunch of hard decisions we’re going to have to make.
+And there are a bunch of hard decisions we’re going to have to make.
 Should these systems be allowed to vote?
 Should they be full citizens?
 Should they be viewed as servants?
 Should they be viewed as slaves?
 Are they just machines?
-All those kinds of core questions come right into what the future of human society looks like.
-And I think that understanding these basic AI drives, these potentially unintentional consequences of the goals that they have, is critical to understanding how to integrate them into society in a way that’s good for humans.
+All those kinds of core questions you know come right into what the future of human society looks like.
+And I think understanding these basic AI drives, these potentially unintended consequences of the goals that they have, is critical to understanding how to integrate them into society in a way that’s good for humans.

-SO: If you look at the development of human society, our brand of humans, Homo Sapiens arose about 250,000 years ago and for many years we were in small bands of 150 people, something called Dunbar’s number.
-That small of a group, 150 people, every person can know every other person and we have these inbuilt emotions which are the moral emotions or social emotions where if somebody wrongs you, you know who it was.
-You recognise their face, you’re mad at them.
-We had language so you could gossip about them and the group, in the extreme case, would ostracise them or kill them.
-That provided tremendous pressure for people to behave in ways that support other people in the group and if they deviated from that there would be a lot of punishment.
+SO: If you look at the development of human society, our brand of humans, Homo Sapiens arose about 250,000 years ago and for many years we were in small bands of you know 150 people, something called Dunbar’s number.
+And that small of a group, 150 people, every person can know every other person and we have these inbuilt emotions which are you know the moral emotions or social emotions where if somebody you know wrongs you, you know who it was, you recognize their face, you’re mad at them.
+We had language so you could gossip about them and the group, in the extreme case, would ostracize them or kill them.
+And so that provided tremendous pressure for people to behave in ways that supported other people in the group and if they deviated from that there would be a lot of punishment.

-Those mechanisms are based on the participants being human and these new systems that are coming, on the one hand they will probably be smarter than us, certainly in technical areas like breaking into a computer, that kind of thing they will be very good.
-Yet, their interests and their needs will be somewhat different.
-For a human if you die, that’s it.
-That’s the ultimate terrible thing and so Capital Punishment makes a big difference.
-For an AI system, if there’s a back up copy of it, you shut of one copy or erase one copy, that’s no big deal to it.
-So, there’s a different set of requirements there.
+But those mechanisms are based on you know the participants being human and these new systems which are coming in, on the one hand they’ll be probably smarter than us, certainly in technical areas like breaking into a computer, or you know, that kind of thing they will be very good.
+And yet, their interests and their needs will be somewhat different.
+You know, for a human if you die, that’s it you know that’s the ultimate terrible thing and so capital punishment makes a big difference.
+For an AI system, if there’s a back up copy of it, you shut off one copy or erase one copy, that’s no big deal to it.
+And so, there’s a different set of requirements there.

 KR: The point that Steve is making here is that humans, by our own frailty, have evolved to be cooperative.
-When these self-regulatory control measures didn’t work, we were created our own enforced control measure – and call it society.
+When these self-regulatory control measures didn’t work, we created our own enforced control measure, and called it society.
 The issue is, AI hasn’t evolved according to the same principles as biological organisms.